Chang Po-ling: Biography

 As the Japanese military advanced towards the Chinese interior, Chang Po-ling organized a second evacuation to Kunming, Yunnan in 1938.

 In 1941, Zhang Boyu joined the Kuomintang and introduced the people as Jiang Zhongzheng.

 In Kunming, Nankai University joined with Peking University and Tsinghua University to form the National Southwestern Associated University, which continued to educate the top students in China until the war ended in 1945.
 Afterwards, Nankai University returned to Tianjin.

-June 4, 1946，Columbia University presented Chang Po-ling with the degree of Doctor Emeritus at its 192nd Commencement.
+On June 4, 1946, Columbia University presented Chang Po-ling with the degree of Doctor Emeritus at its 192nd Commencement.

 On January 29, 1947, the president of the University of California wrote to Chang Po-ling, proposing to award him the degree of honorary doctor of law.
 On August 28, the UNESCO China Commission was established, with Chang Po-ling as a member.

-In June 1948, Jiang Zhongzheng nominated Chang Po-ling as the president of the Examination Yuan，The Control Yuan voted to agree，In July 1948, Chang Po-ling took office in Nanjing.
-Due to the regulations of the then Ministry of Education (Taiwan), the president of a state university could not hold a part-time job at the same time，But Chang Po-ling is unwilling to leave the cause of his life.
-To retain the position of the principal, In September 1948, Tianjin Mayor Du Jian will hired Chang Po-ling as a national Nankai University honorary principal, and Franklin Ho as the agent principal，and informed Chiang Kai-shek.
-On October 20, the executive officially released an order of Chang Po-ling resigned, and Franklin Ho was as New principal of Nankai, and did not transfer Chang Po-ling to his honorary principal.
-Franklin Ho wrote to the Ministry of Education (Taiwan), but not responded.
-At the end of the same year, Chang Po-ling left the Nanjing Examinations Institute on the pretext that she was weak and needed rest, and went back to live in Chongqing.
+In June 1948, Jiang Zhongzheng nominated Chang Po-ling as the president of the Examination Yuan，The Control Yuan voted to agree.
+In July 1948, Chang Po-ling took office in Nanjing.
+Due to the regulations of the Ministry of Education in Taiwan at that time, he president of a state university could not hold a part-time job simultaneously.
+However, Chang Po-ling was unwilling to abandon the cause of his life.
+To retain the position of the principal, in September 1948, Tianjin Mayor Du Jian hired Chang Po-ling as the national Nankai University honorary principal, and Franklin Ho as the agent principal, and informed Chiang Kai-shek.
+On October 20, the executive officially released an order for Chang Po-ling to resign, appointing Franklin Ho was as the new principal of Nankai and not transferring Chang Po-ling to the honorary principal position.
+Franklin Ho wrote to the Ministry of Education (Taiwan), but they did not respond.
+At the end of the same year, Chang Po-ling left the Nanjing Examinations Institute, citing weakness and the need for rest, and returned to live in Chongqing.